AVGRadmin/Deep-Live-Cam-Docker/README.md

 * Dutch
 * Arabic

-Note: I am not Arabic or Dutch speaking myself, so any input on changing is welcome as a issue or fork of this [overhead](https://github.com/AVGRadmin/DeepLiveCam)
+Note: I am not Arabic or Dutch speaking myself, so any input on changing is welcome as a issue or fork of this [overhead](https://github.com/AVGRadmin/DeepLiveCam) repo.
-Add new langyage module as an issue in the OVERHEAD repo

 Want to add your own language here?
 Just fill in the default English form below with your own language and post it as an issue over at the [overhead](https://github.com/AVGRadmin/DeepLiveCam/issues) repo!
 <details>